warmana/docsInProgress/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 You might be allowed to use other services for working on your own device.

-To find out if you can, email [mailto:itservicedesk@justice.gsi.gov.uk](mailto:itservicedesk@justice.gsi.gov.uk) with the subject "`Access to a new service on my own device`" and details of the service you'd like to use.
+To find out if you can, email [itservicedesk@justice.gsi.gov.uk](mailto:itservicedesk@justice.gsi.gov.uk) with the subject "`Access to a new service on my own device`" and details of the service you'd like to use.